maehr/awesome-digital-history/CONTRIBUTING.md

 Awesome Digital History is a community-driven project that aims to curate a list of resources related to digital history.
 We welcome contributions of all kinds: new entries, corrections, updates, etc. To maintain the quality of the list, we request that contributors follow these guidelines.

+The canonical dataset lives in `data/entries.json`, and `README.md` is generated from that file.

 ## How to contribute

 You can propose changes in two ways: